rstacruz/til-2013/_posts/2016-12-28-graphql-on-javascript.md

 // => { data: { hello: 'world' } }
 ```

-You can see an example in the graphql.js documentation's [home page] (http://graphql.org/graphql-js/#writing-code).
+You can see an example in the graphql.js documentation's [home page](http://graphql.org/graphql-js/#writing-code).